micromdm/micromdm/docs/Links.md

-This page has links to project, blog posts and other media related to open source MDM development.
+# This page has links to project, blog posts and other media related to open source MDM development

 ## Media